The Armored Divisions: The US Armored Divisions, What They Were and A Brief History Of Each One.

 The 1st AD spent its early years figuring out what an Armored Division was going to be, and when they figured that out, they trained in the US until mid-summer of 1942 before shipped off to Northern Ireland, after a short stay they were off to England.
 They were not there long, before they were shipped off to northern Africa for participation in Operation Torch.
 The 1st AD would be the first US Armored Division to see combat.

 They would participate in the capture or Oran, and the infamous Kassirine Pass, and then would fight to the end of the war in Italy.
 The primary tank early on would have been the M3 Lee and M3 light.
 By the Italian campaign it was the M4 and M4A1, small hatch 75 tanks, with M5 lights.
 Late in the Italian campaign they would have gotten second gen 76mm Shermans.

 The 1st AD had 1194 men KIA, 5168 WIA, and 234 DOW.
 They captured 41 villages or urban centers.
 108,740 Germans gave up to the 1st AD.
+The 1st AD earned 1 Distinguished Service Cross, 1 Distinguished Service Medal, 794 Silver Stars, 2 Legion of Merit, 35 Soldiers Medals, 1602 Bronze Stars, and 3 Air Medals.
 They were moved to Germany Shortly after the war to serve as part of the occupation forces and were disbanded in 1946.
-They were reactivated on 1951 and are still an active duty division to this day.
+They were reactivated in 1951 and are still an active duty division to this day.

 The second US Armored Division put together and it saw just about as much as the first.
 This was one of only two Heavy Armored Divisions; all others were converted to the later ‘light’ TO&E. Formed at Fort Benning on 15 July 1940, on the same day as the 1st.